 - Using your hands, add some butter mixture under the skin, then add some on the top of the breast.
 Spread butter mixture as evenly as possible.

 - Turn turkey upside down and spread more butter mixture on it.
-Then, if you have any butter mixture leftover, add it to the baking pan before sprinkling salt and pepper onto the turkey breast.

 Bake the turkey